j2scott/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-Numerical algorithms used in Mech 105
+Algorithms created using numerical methods learned in Mech 105